KennyTheBard/hoarder/README.md

 - [ ] Request for candidates only if current metadata is dropped
 - [ ] Cache responses from server for metadata & candidates
 - [ ] Explicit ask for each bookmark field that would be replaced, but only if it has data already
+- [ ] Replace delete with archive and add an arhive page